itpp-labs/misc-addons/web_debranding/README.rst

 Note
 ====

-* You can also use our new extended `Brand Kit module <https://www.odoo.com/apps/modules/10.0/theme_kit>`_ to brand your odoo instance in few clicks.
+* You can also use our new extended `Brand Kit module <https://www.odoo.com/apps/modules/10.0/theme_kit>`_ to brand your odoo instance and create your theme in few clicks.

 Need our service?
 =================